AndyT-PrimoSpade/marketplace/README.md

-#This is a README.md doc for the marketplace (Not Completed Demo) project using SvelteKit with MySQL and Bootstrap:
+#This is a Learning and Testing for Svelte doc for the marketplace (Not Completed Demo) project using SvelteKit with MySQL and Bootstrap:

 ## How to install